-After 9/11, al-Qaeda Central has been holed up in Pakistan.
-However, its record of accomplishment has been rather meager, even taking into consideration that it has been isolated and under siege.
-It does not seem to have done much of anything except issue videos filled with empty, self-infatuated, and essentially delusional threats.
-Thus, it was in October 2002 that Osama bin Laden proclaimed,
+After 9/11, al-Qaeda Central has been holed up in Pakistan.23 However, its record of accomplishment has been rather meager, even taking into consideration that it has been isolated and under siege.
+Alarm about the group has been substantially misplaced.